- Dropshipping definition

 Probably the biggest advantage to dropshipping is that it’s possible to launch an ecommerce store without having to invest thousands of dollars in inventory up front.
 Traditionally, retailers have had to tie up huge amounts of capital purchasing inventory.

 With the dropshipping model, you don’t have to purchase a product unless you’ve already made the sale and have been paid by the customer.
 Without significant up-front inventory investments, it’s possible to start sourcing products and launch a successful dropshipping business with very little money.
-And because you’re not committed to selling-through any inventory purchased up front, like in a traditional retail business, there’s less risk involved in starting a dropshipping store.
+And because you’re not committed to selling-through any inventory purchased up front, like in a traditional retail business, there’s less risk involved in starting a dropshipping store or testing a new product line.

 2. Easy to get started